 Used in both the Second World War and the Korean War the B-29 allowed the United States to attack targets on the Japanese mainland that had been out of reach.
 Although it is perhaps for the

 dropping of the world's first atomic bomb by the Enola Gay that the Boeing B-29 Superfortress is perhaps best remembered for.

-With Europe in the midst of war the issue of long-range bombers was discussed by the planners of the United States Army Air Corps with the plane potentially being required to operate
+With Europe in the midst of war the issue of long-range bombers was discussed by the planners of the United States Army Air Corps with the aircraft potentially being required to operate

 over the Pacific Ocean.
 This lead to General Henry Harley 'Hap' Arnold getting the very long-range project started during January 1940 then on the 29th five United States aircraft